Kerem-Kurt/YOLOv8-and-DEEPSORT-Human-Foot-Trafficker/README.md

 #YOLOv8-and-DEEPSORT-Human-Foot-Trafficker

-Person recognition using YOLOv8 and tracking with DEEPSORT and counting the amount of change of the people getting in or out.
+Person recognition using YOLOv8, and tracking with DEEPSORT, andcounting the amount of change of the people getting in or out.

 Here is an example of footage: